About the Journal

 Prof. De Gloria graduated cum laude in Electronic Engineering at the University of Genoa, where he is currently teaching Computer Graphics Architecture (Electronic Engineering MSc) and 3D Visualization for Analysis of the Architectural and Artistic Heritage (Humanistic sciences school, MA).
 He is member of the teaching committee of the PhD course in "Digital Humanities”.
 De Gloria has been president of the BSc and MSc degree courses in Electronic Engineering.
 He is the founder of the new born Strategic Engineering MSc course.
 He is member of the Directive Council of the Genoa University Advanced Simulation and Education Service Center (SIMAV).

 De Gloria is Editor in chief and founder of the International Journal of Serious Games.
-He has founded and been president of the Serious Games Society (SGS), a cultural association that aims at supporting the growth of an emerging academic and industrial community in the field of serious games.
+He has founded and has been the first president of the Serious Games Society (SGS), a cultural association that aims at supporting the growth of an emerging academic and industrial community in the field of serious games.
 SGS was born in 2012 as a spin-off of Game and Learning Alliance (GaLA), the Network of Excellence (NoE) on Serious Games within the Technology-Enhanced Learning area founded by the European Union (EU) 7th Research Framework IST-ICT.
 Prof. Alessandro De Gloria has been the coordinator of the GaLA NoE, which gathered the cutting-the-edge European R&D organizations on Serious Games (31 partners).
 The SGS continues the GaLA NoE aims after the end of the EU funding.
 The SGS publishes the International Journal of Serious Games and manages the GaLA Conf, dating since 2012.

 Within the “Gruppo Elettronica” (GE), the Italian association of Electronic Engineering university professors, De Gloria has been responsible of the Application sector at national level, and of the overall Genoa local Unit.
 He has been one of the founders of the Liguria District of Technologies (SIIT), of which he has been Director of the Technical Scientific Committee until 2012.